← Previous → Next Contents

 XTide is packaged with the popular and portable GNU automake, so all usual GNU tricks should work.
 Help on configuration options can be found in the CONFIGURE-HELP file or obtained by entering ./configure --help.

 The web server xttpd is not necessary to use tide or xtide, so most users needn't worry about it.
-However, if you plan to run it, there is additional configuration at this point.
+But if you plan to run it, there is additional configuration at this point.

 To change the user and/or group under which xttpd tries to run (the defaults are nobody/nobody), provide the options --with-xttpd-user=user and/or --with-xttpd-group=group to configure.
 If you want to run xttpd but you don't have root, you will have to set these to your own username and the name of some group to which you belong.